WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 K = \lambda x. \ \lambda y. \ x
 $$

-This combinator takes two arguments and returns the first one, or simply eliminating the second one.
+This combinator takes two arguments and returns the first or eliminates the second one.
-It's not that different from the identity combinator as it doesn't modify any values.
+It's not different from the identity combinator as it doesn't modify any values.

 > **Example**
 > $$